TheKrystalShip/KGSM/CONTRIBUTING.md

 - Relevant details like Steam App ID or official download links are provided.

 ## Testing Contributions
-While KGSM currently lacks a testing framework, contributors are encouraged to:
+KGSM now has a testing framework in the `tests/` directory.
+Contributors are encouraged to:
+- Add tests for new features or bug fixes
+- Run the existing test suite before submitting PRs: `./tests/run.sh`
-- Manually verify their changes with various configurations.
+- Manually verify their changes with various configurations
-- Ensure new or existing game server blueprints function as expected.
+- Test on multiple Linux distributions if possible

 ## Community and Communication
 If you have questions or need help, feel free to: